-The 2015-16 Ruth Easton New Play Series will also feature "Seek" by Susan Soon He Stanton (February 1-2), "California Love" by Alice Tuan (March 7-8), and "A Guide for the Homesick" by Ken Urban (April 4-5).
+The final play in the 2015-16 Ruth Easton New Play Series will be "A Guide for the Homesick" by Ken Urban (April 4-5).
 Details at pwcenter.org/ruth-easton-series.

 All events in the Ruth Easton New Play Series are free and open to the public.
 Reservations are recommended; reserve your spots at pwcenter.org or by contacting the Playwrights' Center at (612) 332-7481 or info@pwcenter.org.